What is customer lifetime value?

 Customer Lifetime Value for an individual customer is basically measured by taking how much they’ve spent in total, and subtracting how much it costs to get them to purchase (like ad money, the value of the time you took to market to them, etc).
 Your company’s LTV is an aggregate of all of your individual customers’ lifetime values, and averaged out.

 Some people say LTV is the most important metric you’ll use (hey, I’m not the only one I swear).
 High Customer Lifetime Value means a few things about your company:

 Spending less money on constantly searching for new customers

 You have to spend money on getting new customers, whether it’s paying for a Facebook ad or the value of time it takes to pitch to new groups.
 If you’re constantly hustling to get new customers, who then buy one thing and never come back, you’re not being very efficient.

 A high customer lifetime value generally means you’re doing a good job at retaining customers.
-The more you get your customer to come back, the less you have to spend on acquiring new ones.
+The more you get your customer to come back, the less you have to spend on acquiring new ones, resulting a higher ROI.
 Even if it takes giving someone a 10% discount, it could be less than what you’d spend on a new marketing campaign.

 Your best PR team

 Customers who are loyal, and keep coming back to your brand, are not just increasing your sale value directly -- they’re your best PR team.
 Because so many people trust recommendations from other users or their friends, developing a relationship with your customers that leads to trust and loyalty means they’re the ones who are spreading the word.